-Peter Flaherty is President of the National Legal and Policy Center (NLPC), which he co-founded with Ken Boehm in 1991.
+Peter Flaherty is Chairman and Chief Executive Officer of the National Legal and Policy Center (NLPC), which he co-founded with Ken Boehm in 1991.

 He is a longtime anti-corruption activist who has successfully pursued some of the most powerful members of Congress.

 In 2008, he was an uninvited observer on a Congressional junket to the Caribbean, led by Rep. Charles Rangel (D-NY).
 Flaherty’s photographs and audio recordings showing corporate sponsorship of the event were the basis for House Ethics Committee action against Rangel.
 As a result, Rangel resigned his Chairmanship of the House Ways and Means Committee.
 The evidence was also the basis, in part, for Rangel’s Censure by the entire House in 2010.